Pink Balls For Girls in Chile: Leveling the Field

 Greeting each other at the start of each class was mandatory.
 Girls were asked to say their full name, where they came from, their indigenous nation and why they were there.

-OUR FINAL
+OUR FINAL DAY

-Our aim was to empower them by helping raise their self-esteem, develop leadership, team work and communication skills, and for them to enjoy other great benefits of playing soccer.
+We aimed at empowing them by helping raise their self-esteem, develop leadership, team work and communication skills, and for them to enjoy other great benefits of playing soccer.
 We envisioned the girls being happy, exercising their rights, and having equal opportunities for healthy emotional, social and physical development.
 And we did it!

 SOCCER MOMS